ciyam/MCF/NOTES.md

 e.g. ```PaymentTransactions.sender```,
 so that all transactions by a specific Qora account can be quickly found without scanning all child tables.

-- Trying to keep all SQL inside respective Java classes, e.g. operations on ```Blocks``` table  only done within ```Block.java```.
+- SQL is contained within repository classes repository.* (interfaces) and repository.hsqldb.* (implementations).

+- We use transfer objects in data.*

+- "Business logic" is left in qora.*

-- Some MapDB-based objects had Java Map<> obejcts as their values.
-These will need to be unpicked into separate tables.
+- Some MapDB-based objects had Java Map<> objects as their values.
+These will need to be unpacked into separate tables.

-### Possible gen2 refactoring already

-- We might need to change ```Blocks.generator``` from Qora address in VARCHAR to public key in VARBINARY, then derive address from public key as needed.

-- Ditto ```Transactions.creator``` and equivalent columns in child tables.

-- Extracting values from a ```ResultSet``` by column index is efficient but prone to mistakes as the indexes have to be maintained by a human.
-There might be a better, general solution to this without having to resort to importing an external ORM library.
-Maybe simply ```value = resultSet.getInt(columnIndex++)```